Trending Topics

 CLAY COUNTY, Minn. — The Minnesota State Patrol has released dash camera footage showing an officer saving an 18-year-old in a runaway vehicle by coordinating a crash with a cruiser, WDAY reported.

-Despite attempts to brake and engage the emergency brake, the car continued to speed out of control, according to the report.
+Despite attempts to brake and put it in neutral, the vehicle’s computer had taken over and it continued to speed out of control, according to the report.
 Dutcher called 911, and law enforcement raced to assist.

 Clay County Deputy Zach Johnson and Minnesota State Trooper Zach Gruver coordinated with Dutcher by phone as the car sped past busy highways.
 When stop sticks proved ineffective, the officers devised a plan to use a squad car to stop the vehicle.